 Any failure to disclose material information may invalidate your claim and render your policy void.

-You may elect to deal with us on a fee basis of up to.
+You may elect to deal with us on a fee basis of:

-We are remunerated by commissions which are paid to us by the product providers and/or fees payable by you.
-Fees are charged on a time spent and disbursements basis and should a fee apply we will advise you in writing in advance.
 In the event of you defaulting on any payment of fees, we will, if necessary, exercise our legal rights to recover such monies due.
-Fees may be charged for advice given irrespective of whether a product is purchased by you.
+Fees may be charged for advice given.
+Fees are subject to vat @ 23%

-You or we may terminate our authority to act on your behalf with immediate effect at any time, but the termination must be communicated in writing (to us at the address shown below) and cannot be backdated.
-The termination will be without prejudice to the completion of any transactions already initiated and you remain responsible for the payment of any fees and expenses incurred up to the date of termination, or to the date of completion of any transactions in progress, whichever is the later.
+You or we may terminate our authority to act on your behalf with one month’s notice.
+The termination must be communicated in writing and will be administered upon the date of receipt.
+The termination will be without prejudice to the completion of any transactions already initiated and you remain responsible for the payment of any fees and expenses incurred up to the date of termination.

 As your circumstances change, your needs will change.
-It is in your best interests that you review, on a regular basis, the products which we have arranged for you.
-You must advise us of those changes and request a review of the relevant product so that we can ensure that you are provided with up to date advice and products best suited to your needs.
+It is in your best interests to review, on a regular basis, the products which we have arranged for you.
+You must advise us of any changes and request a review of your existing product so that we can ensure that you are provided with up to date advice and products best suited to your needs at that time.
 Failure to contact us in relation to changes in your circumstances or failure to request a review may result in you having insufficient insurance cover and/or inappropriate investments.